TheOceanCleanupAlgorithms/Ocean-Plastic-Assimilator/README.md

 ## 2. Runtime requirements

-The required packages to perform a simulations are available in the `environment.yml` file.
+The required packages to perform a simulations are available in the `env.txt` file.
-You can install them easily with `conda`.
-Please not you will need to add the conda-forge channels to your config:
+You can install them easily with `conda` (install conda first with anaconda or miniconda).
+Please not you may need to add the conda-forge channels to your config:

 ```
 conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

+Then, create the environment with one simple command:

+`conda create --name <YOUR_ENV_NAME> --file env.txt`

+And then, activate it:

+`conda activate <YOUR_ENV_NAME`

+That's it, your good to go!

 ## 3. Data requirements